 If your requirements are already specified and ready for a quote for your current projects, we are prepared to meet your deadlines and pricing targets.
 Our extensive in-house services and advanced manufacturing capabilities are in place to meet your requirements.

-But Cables-Unlimited offers much more than USA state-of-the-art manufacturing – our dedicated team is also known for going to great lengths to meet the needs of our customers, including working round-the-clock to meet tight turnaround time requirements.
+But Cables-Unlimited offers much more than USA state-of-the-art manufacturing.
+Our dedicated team is also known for going to great lengths to meet our customers’ needs, including working around the clock to meet tight turnaround time requirements.

 Our sales representatives are standing by to assist you with product questions and quotes Monday – Friday, 8:00 am to 5:00 pm Eastern.
 You can also send us an email or complete our contact form, and we’ll get right back to you.